Michael Dweck: The Truffle Hunters

-Dweck sought to create the atmosphere of what he called a "real-llife fairytale" by shooting uninterrupted scenes from fixed vantage points, often filiming only one scene a day.
+Dweck sought to create the atmosphere of what he called a "real-life fairytale" by shooting uninterrupted scenes from fixed vantage points, often filming only one scene a day.
 "By combining the monumental stillness of each frame with the movement of life and rhythm of editing," he explained, "we sought to construct a film that flowed like a stream of paintings to tell a story that is felt more than understood."
 As film critic Tomris Laffly describes it, "Fusing numerous painterly, layered and romantically lit single-frame shots together, the filmmakers create a sequence of mini episodes, while the human characters and their impossibly cute and clever dogs go on about their daily routine amid these scrumptious tableaux."
 Lee Marshall located the film's milieu in "a real world that is also a magical realist elsewhere" which "leads us into a distant, pre-technological past that still exists in the present and could even be a vision of some strange regressive future."
 The Hollywood Reporter's David Rooney praised the film's use of color, "from the variegated shades of the forest to a table of ripe red tomatoes or baskets of succulent green grapes being poured into a barrel for winemaking."
 To these visuals are set both mid-century Italian pop songs and Italian opera.

 Another echo of The Last Race is innovative camera placement, in this case not on racecars but on the dogs themselves using a device which Dweck calls the "dog cam".
 Attached to the dogs' heads using a custom harness, it depicts the action from their points of view, through the hunt to the moment of success when the scent of the hidden truffle is detected.
 The head mounts were created by a local shoe cobbler.

 The Truffle Hunters premiered on January 28, 2020, in Park City, Utah, at the 2020 Sundance Film Festival.
 The question and answer session following the screening featured a live video call with one of the hunters and his dog in the woods looking for truffles.
 It was named among the best films at Sundance by the Los Angeles Times, Rolling Stone, The Observer, IndieWire, Screen Anarchy and Thrillist.
 Following its premiere at Sundance, Sony Pictures Classics outbid its competitors to purchase worldwide distribution rights to The Truffle Hunters for $1.5 million.
 In May 2020, Dweck and Kershaw signed with United Talent Agency to represent Beautiful Stories, a company they formed to produce film and television projects for a global audience.

 The Truffle Hunters was scheduled to appear in May at the 2020 Cannes Film Festival, but the festival was cancelled due to the COVID-19 pandemic.
 It was then to appear over the Labor Day weekend at the Telluride Film Festival, but that too was cancelled due to the pandemic.
 It is currently scheduled to appear at the Toronto Film Festival on September 18, 2020, and at the New York Film Festival on October 5, 2020.